 How much or little you wear is up to you!
 You will be professionally draped and covered at all times during your massage.
 If you wish to leave your undergarments on, that is totally fine.
 If you are having a mat Thai session or a full body stretch session please wear clothes that you can move around comfortably in as you will stay clothed for the entire session.
 Our Master Bodyworker John requires everyone to wear snug fitting shorts and women to wear a sports bra.
 His sessions are different and you move around a lot and do not have a draping sheet so those clothes items are required.

 This varies from person to person.
 Most people feel great, relaxed, and have reduced pain issues.
 Some people will feel a little achy from the work but this will go away within 24 hours and you will be left feeling fantastic!

-Cash, credit, debit, HSA/FSA cards, and some insurances.
+Cash, credit, debit, HSA/FSA cards, and gift cards issued by us.
 We offer gift cards both through this website or at the office that are accepted as well.
-Please have the gift card number available if you're a new client booking for the first time with us.
-If you don't have the gift card number you will be asked to put a credit/debit card on file to hold the appointment only.
-To check your insurance coverage please call direct to 303-457-2040
+Please have the gift card redemption code number available if you're a new client booking for the first time with us.
+If you don't have the gift card redemption number you will be asked to put a credit/debit card on file to hold the appointment only.

 Please call to cancel or reschedule any appointment.
 We do have a 12 hour cancellation/change policy.
 We ask that you give us at least 12 hours notice to change, cancel, or move your appointment so we have a chance to refill that time slot.
 Less than 12 hours notice there will be a fee of half the cost of the missed appointment.